-In August 2019 the Forum agreed that the most effective way to achieve nationally consistent menu labelling would be to develop a food regulatory measure under the Australia New Zealand Food Standards Code.
-The first step was to develop a policy guideline to provide strategic guidance to Food Standards Australia New Zealand (FSANZ) about the Forum’s expectations about menu labelling.
+In August 2019 the Australia and New Zealand Ministerial Forum on Food Regulation (known as the Food Ministers’ Meeting from 12 February 2021) agreed that the most effective way to achieve nationally consistent menu labelling would be to develop a food regulatory measure under the Australia New Zealand Food Standards Code.
+The first step was to develop a policy guideline to provide strategic guidance to Food Standards Australia New Zealand (FSANZ) about the Ministers’ expectations regarding menu labelling.

 Policy guidelines aim to improve outcomes for all by making clear and unambiguous the policy principles that apply to jurisdictions and bodies making food regulations.
 The creation of a policy guideline does not trigger regulatory action by FSANZ or changes to current food labelling.
 However, when FSANZ is developing or reviewing food regulatory measures, a written policy guideline is one of a number of matters to which it must have regard (as outlined in the FSANZ Act 1991).